lparry/travel-blog/source/_drafts/corcovado.markdown

 <a href="https://www.flickr.com/photos/lucasthenomad/14555646753/in/set-72157645539710311" title="Birds Fishing by Lucas the nomad, on Flickr"><img src="https://farm4.staticflickr.com/3924/14555646753_68106e6bbc_c.jpg" width="800" height="450" alt="Birds Fishing"></a>

-When we arrive and get dropped off at the beach, instead of making a start quickly and trying to get as much of the walk over with before the heat sets in I find out 'T' has lost his lighter and so is trying to light his cigarette with a magnifying glass, while 'A' starts unpacking and repacking his backpack, leaving me waiting around in full sun for 15 minutes while they fuck around,
+When we arrive and get dropped off at the beach, instead of making a start quickly and trying to get as much of the walk over with before the heat sets in, I find out 'T' has lost his lighter and so is trying to light his cigarette with a magnifying glass, while 'A' starts unpacking and repacking his backpack, leaving me waiting around in full sun for 15 minutes while they fuck around,